 - Download the Equal Opportunities Form 2017-18 (Word 835KB)

 Applicants for TECHNE awards must have been accepted on the research degree programme at UAL.
-The UAL deadline for applications to be considered for AHRC funding opportunities is 14 November 2016.
+The UAL deadline for applications to be considered for AHRC funding opportunities has now passed.

 Final deadline for submission of TECHNE Applications midnight Sunday 29 January 2017.

 Home and EU students in their first year of full time study or their first 3 years of part time study may be eligible to apply for AHRC funding.

 More about TECHNE

 Students will require both a thorough grounding in disciplinary specificity and an interdisciplinary skillset for an intellectual landscape in which scholarship, history, theory and practice are becoming increasingly and complexly intertwined.

 Conventional distinctions between traditional scholarship and practice-based research as well as disciplinary boundaries are all increasingly at odds with the needs of researchers to foster multiple capabilities as they prepare for a diverse range of professional outcomes and career portfolios, both within and beyond the academia.

 In this sense we recognise that techne is inseparable from the episteme, phronesis and poeisis, while training will successfully negotiate the new realities of the knowledge economy and require a patient and full apprenticeship in the craft of research.

 TECHNE studentships are available in the following subjects at University of the Arts London: